 Red Bull star PUNISHED by F1 rivals after dreadful start - Lap One Report

-The McLarens took advantage of the incident, with Oscar Piastri making his way up to P3.
+The McLaren of Oscar Piastri took advantage of the incident and made his way up into P3.

-A wheel to wheel battle ensued between the two Alpines competing for 13th in the closing stages of the lap.
+A wheel-to-wheel battle ensued between the two Alpines of Pierre Gasly and Esteban Ocon competing for 13th in the closing stages of the lap.

-The first lap ended with Verstappen in the lead and Charles Leclerc hanging onto second place.
+The first lap ended with Verstappen maintaining his lead and Charles Leclerc in second.

-Sainz fell down to fourth following Perez's lock up into him, and Piastri finalised the top three.
+Ferrari's Carlos Sainz fell down to fourth following Perez's mistake, with Piastri finalising the top three.

+Perez will feel fortunate to still be in the race, and that he didn't collect other drivers, as a small Lewis Hamilton mistake in Saturday's sprint race did, leaving Lando Norris out of that particular event.

+The Mexican driver was investigated by the stewards for a false start, but no further action was taken.

 READ MORE: Ricciardo suffers MAJOR Miami setback amid F1 penalty woes